 Jane married another black convert, Isaac James, and they moved to the Salt Lake Valley with the church.
 They were in one of the first companies to arrive in the Valley in 1847.

 Jane remained a faithful Latter-day Saint for the rest of her life, and died in 1908.
 In addition to telling the story of Jane’s life, I also reproduce five key texts in an appendix to the book: her two patriarchal blessings and three versions of her life story.

 I tried really hard in the book to write in a way that spoke to a broad audience, not just other specialists in Mormon Studies.
 Some of the stuff I write is aimed at my colleagues in the academy; this, I wrote for my first-year students at the University of Wyoming, for my family members, for my friends, for the moms of my LDS colleagues.

 My hope is that it will find a wide readership outside academic circles, because I think Jane’s story is just so fascinating.

-Your book opens with a captivating sentence: “Jane Elizabeth Manning James has haunted me for more than a decade.”
+Your biography opens with a captivating sentence: “Jane Elizabeth Manning James has haunted me for more than a decade.”
 What do you mean?

 I started working on a project about nineteenth-century African American and Native American Mormons in 2005, and one of the first sources that captured my attention was Jane James’s short autobiography, which she dictated sometime between 1902 and her death in 1908.